The 6 Steps for Smoothly Beaching a Pontoon Boat

 Time to Go!
 Unbeaching a Pontoon Boat

 Have passengers use the foredeck pontoon gate to disembark.
-If you like to keep you pontoon sand-free and minimize how much you have to clean carpet or sweep vinyl, ask passengers to board using the pontoon's ladder off the stern.
+If you like to keep your pontoon sand-free and minimize how much you have to clean the carpet or sweep vinyl, ask passengers to board using the pontoon's ladder off the stern.
 This will give any sandy feet a wash before embarking.

 When the time comes to "unbeach," ask passengers to stay seated near the back to move weight off the foredeck.
 With someone on shore, push the pontoon foredeck.
 Open the gate if you lack a longer foredeck.
-Jump back onboard when you've drifted off the beach.
+Jump back on board when you've drifted off the beach.

 You can rinse your feet or do whatever you need to do from there.
 Lastly, trim the motor back down, reverse and head back out on the water.